-- (4) On the same day that service of any papers is completed under subsection (3) of this section, the person who completed the service shall: - (a) Obtain an acknowledgment of service from the person who accepted personal service; or - (b) Make a certificate stating that the person signing the certificate personally served the papers by delivering a copy at a date, time and place specified in the certificate to a person named in the certificate; or - (c) Make a certificate stating that the person signing the certificate completed service of the papers by: - (i) Mailing a copy under subsection (3)(b) of this section; or - (ii) Depositing a copy under subsection (3)(c) of this section with a commercial parcel delivery company named in the certificate; or - (iii) Transmitting and mailing a copy under subsection (3)(d) or (e) of this section. - (5) Where the sufficiency of service is contested, an acknowledgment of service obtained under subsection (4)(a) of this section or a certificate of service made under subsection (4)(b) or (c) of this section shall constitute proof of service.
+- (4) On the same day that service of any papers is completed under subsection (3) of this section, the person who completed the service shall: - (a) Obtain an acknowledgment of service from the person who accepted personal service; or - (b) Make a certificate stating that the person signing the certificate personally served the papers by delivering a copy at a date, time and place specified in the certificate to a person named in the certificate; or

+- (c) Make a certificate stating that the person signing the certificate completed service of the papers by: - (i) Mailing a copy under subsection (3)(b) of this section; or - (ii) Depositing a copy under subsection (3)(c) of this section with a commercial parcel delivery company named in the certificate; or - (iii) Transmitting and mailing a copy under subsection (3)(d) or (e) of this section. - (5) Where the sufficiency of service is contested, an acknowledgment of service obtained under subsection (4)(a) of this section or a certificate of service made under subsection (4)(b) or (c) of this section shall constitute proof of service.

-Under WAC 391-08-120(3), a party filing papers with the Commission shall serve a copy of those papers upon all other parties to the case.
-On April 19, 2005, Enright filed a "Certificate of Servicing" indicating that service of the complaint was completed on April 15, 2005.
-On April 20, 2005, Enright filed an amended complaint with a signature date of April 15, 2005.
+Under WAC 391-08-120(3), a party filing papers with the Commission shall serve a copy of those papers upon all other parties to the Rice filed two documents with the Commission concerning case. service of papers.
+One, on April 18, 2005, Rice filed a April 14, 2005 letter to the union stating: "The original was mailed on 3/29/05."
+This appears to indicate that Rice served the original complaint on the union on March 29, 2005.
+However, the original complaint has a signature date of March 30, 2005.
+Two, on April 19, 2005, Rice filed a "Certificate of Servicing" indicating that service of the complaint was completed on April 15, 2005.
+On April 20, 2005, Rice filed an amended complaint with a signature date of April 15, 2005.
 It appears that the "Certificate of Servicing" refers to service of the amended complaint.
-There is insufficient proof that Enright met the service "no later than the day of filing" requirements of WAC 391-08-120(3) for the original complaint.
-The deficiency notice stated that if the provisions of this rule were followed for the original complaint, Enright must promptly provide proof of service under WAC 391-08-120(4) to the Commission.
-In King County, Decision 7221-A (PECB, 2001), the Commission affirmed dismissal of a case for insufficient service of process.
+There is insufficient proof that Rice met the service "no later than the day of filing" requirements of WAC 391-08-120(3) for the original complaint. deficiency notice stated that if the provisions of this rule were followed for the original complaint, Rice must promptly provide proof of service under WAC 391-08-120(4) to the Commission.
+King County, Decision 7221-A (PECB, 2001), the Commission affirmed dismissal of a case for insufficient service of process.